Ainara12/Pands-project/README.md

 **8. Machine learning approach:**

 Following this tutorial : https://www.youtube.com/watch?v=Y17Y_8RK6pc
-I try to use machine learning through the sklearn module available in Python to try yo make a prediction of which one would be the iris species depending on their features size.See below the process I followed to apply this model to the dataset.
+I experimentted with machine learning using the  *sklearn* module available in Python to try yo make a prediction of which one would be the iris species depending on their features size.See below the process I followed to apply this model to the dataset.

 1. First I imported *sklearn library* and load *iris dataset* which is included in this library.